 - When a Medicare contractor will not cover certain commonly used treatments or modalities (like iontophoresis).

-If you are a Medicare Participating or Non-Participating Provider and are going to provide services to a MC beneficiary that are not considered “Medically Necessary” (like the maintenance example above) or go beyond the therapy cap, then it is mandatory to provide the patient with an ABN before further treatment is provided.
+If you are going to provide services to a MC beneficiary that may not be considered “medically necessary” then it is mandatory to provide the patient with an ABN before the treatment is provided.

 The patient should also be informed of what the services will cost.
 On the ABN they sign, the estimate of the cost should be included on the form, and what they actually pay needs to be within $100 or 25% of the estimate.

-Let’s explore an example based on the “Maintenance” scenario above.
-Once you have determined that the patient will be continuing treatment on a maintenance basis, you need to explain and have them sign the ABN.
+If you are a Participating or Non-Participating Provider who has already been treating this patient: once you have determined that the patient will be continuing treatment that is not medically necessary, you need to explain the situation and have them sign the ABN.
 After the next visit with the (now cash-paying) patient, you will submit a claim to Medicare with a GA Modifier.
 The GA Modifier tells Medicare that you have an ABN on file for the patient, and also prompts them to automatically deny the claim.
 After doing this once, you do not need to continue submitting claims for that patient’s non-covered services.
-(Please note that this paragraph is directed at those practices who have a relationship with Medicare.
-If you are not enrolled in Medicare with a Provider number, you cannot submit in any bill … even one with a GA Modifier to get a denial.)
+(Please note that this paragraph is directed at those PTs who have a relationship with Medicare.
+If you are not enrolled in Medicare with a provider number, you cannot submit in any bill … even one with a GA Modifier to get a denial.)

 ABN Resources